gdlc/STAT_COMP/INCLASS/INCLASS_3.md

 `for(x in    c(TRUE,FALSE,TRUE,TRUE)){ print(x)}`

+***Gradescope***:

-Create three character vectors named Q1.1, Q1.2 and Q1.3, each of length 4.
+  - Create three character vectors named Q1.1, Q1.2 and Q1.3, each of length 4.

-Modify the loops so that Q1.1, Q1.2 and Q1.3 store the value of x in each cylce of the loop as character.
+  - Modify the loops so that Q1.1, Q1.2 and Q1.3 store the value of x in each cylce of the loop as character.

 **2)** Nested loops